n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookapp.md

 App Review requires Business Verification.

+Your app must go through App Review if it will be used by someone who:

-If anyone without a role on the app or a role in a Business that has claimed the app will use it, it must first undergo App Review.
-If app users who have a role on the app itself will be your only app users, App Review isn't required.
+- Doesn't have a role on the app itself.
+- Doesn't have a role in the Business that has claimed the app.

+If your only app users are users who have a role on the app itself, App Review isn't required.

 As part of the App Review process, you may need to request advanced access for your webhook subscriptions.